Heritage questions and answers

 Yes, if the place meets one or more of Council’s heritage criteria.

-Send the property details including address, images and/or historical material to Council's Heritage Unit.
+Send the property details including address, images and/or historical material to by email to Council's City Architecture and Heritage team.

 How is my heritage place protected?